KLFitter/KLFitter/doc/WhatIsKLF.md

 probability is calculated from the exponential of the logarithm of the likelihood.

-Variants of `LikelihoodTopLeptonJets` have been developed that take take additional information into account in the fit:
+Variants of `LikelihoodTopLeptonJets` have been developed that take additional information into account in the fit:

-- In `LikelihoodTopLeptonJets_JetAngles`, the pseudorapidity and the azimuth angle of the jets are additional parameters during the fit (8 additioal parameters).
+- In `LikelihoodTopLeptonJets_JetAngles`, the pseudorapidity and the azimuth angle of the jets are additional parameters during the fit (8 additional parameters).
 Transfer functions for the jet angles are necessary.
 - In `LikelihoodTopLeptonJets_Angular`, the probability distributions for the distribution of cos(theta*) of the leptonically and hadronically decaying W